sakaki-/gentoo-on-rpi-64bit/README.md

 This project is a bootable, microSD card **64-bit Gentoo image for the [Raspberry Pi 3 model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/)** single board computer (SBC).
 > A variant image for the [Pi-Top](https://pi-top.com/products/pi-top) (an RPi3-based DIY laptop) is now also provided.

-The image's userland contains a complete (OpenRC-based) Gentoo system (including a full Portage tree) - so you can run `emerge` operations immediately - and has been pre-populated with a reasonable package set (Xfce v4.12, LibreOffice v5.4.0.3, Firefox v55.0.2, Thunderbird v52.3.0, VLC v2.2.6, Kodi v17.4, GIMP v2.9.6 etc.) so that you can get productive *without* having to compile anything first (unless you want to, of course ^-^).
+The image's userland contains a complete (OpenRC-based) Gentoo system (including a full Portage tree) - so you can run `emerge` operations immediately - and has been pre-populated with a reasonable package set (Xfce v4.12, LibreOffice v5.4.4.2, Firefox v56.0, Thunderbird v52.5.2, VLC v2.2.8, Kodi v17.4, GIMP v2.9.8 etc.) so that you can get productive *without* having to compile anything first (unless you want to, of course ^-^).
+As of version 1.2.0 of the image, all userland software has been built under Gentoo's 17.0 profile.

 The kernel and userland are both 64-bit (`arm64`/`aarch64`), and support for the Pi's [VC4](https://wiki.gentoo.org/wiki/Raspberry_Pi_VC4) GPU has been included (using [`vc4-fkms-v3d`](https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=159853) / Mesa), so rendering performance is reasonable (e.g., `glxgears` between 400 and 1200fps, depending on load; real-time video playback).
 The Pi's onboard Ethernet, WiFi and Bluetooth adaptors are supported, as is the official 7" [touchscreen](#touchscreen) (if you have one).
 Sound works too, both via HDMI (given an appropriate display), and the onboard headphone jack.
 As of version 1.1.0 of the image, a [weekly-autobuild binhost](#binhost), custom [Gentoo profile](#profile), and [binary kernel package](#binary_kp) have been provided, making it relatively painless to keep your system up-to-date (and, because of this, [`genup`](https://github.com/sakaki-/genup) has been configured to run [automatically once per week](#weekly_update), by default).